David Pajo

-David Pajo (born June 25, 1968) is an American alternative rock musician.
-He has played a wide variety of music, loosely fitting into several other genres such as hardcore punk, math rock, post-rock, electronica, folk rock and indie pop.
+David Pajo (born June 25, 1968) is an American musician.
+He has played a wide variety of music, loosely fitting into several genres such as hardcore punk, math rock, post-rock, electronica, folk rock and indie pop.
 Though a multi-instrumentalist (including guitar, bass guitar, banjo and drums), he is best known for his guitar work, most notably with Slint.
-He is currently a member of Gang of Four.